Who are the NLCE?

 The NLCE can help tenants through education; in order to understand that their tenancy is their home and not a hotel.
 Furthermore, if the tenant conducts themselves correctly throughout the tenancy they will create a better tenant history, which will enable them to secure better accommodation in the future.

 The NLCE also offers tenants a free Property Maintenance and Repair Report Facility, where tenants can automatically register their property issue(s) (free of charge) via a simple email to their landlord.
-(Please click here for full info on this)
+This system is actively supporting tenants across North Somerset and the South West, allowing for the process of dealing with maintenance and repair problems with a formal notification; there is no place for below-standard private housing in 21st Century Britain.

 How can we help landlords?

 Landlords are really on the front line and under fire from all angles in the current climate.
 With more and more legislation to protect tenants, stealth taxes to boost government coffers and local licensing schemes against all landlords to pay for the shortfalls in council funding to tackle rogue landlords, landlords are feeling the pinch all around.
-This means that most are needing to increase their rents to their tenants to cover these additional costs.
+This means that most are needing to increase their rents to their tenants to cover these additional costs, which of course is not right either.

 In light of this, Landlords/Agents who are already accredited on a residential course can passport straight into the NLCE scheme.
-To do this we would need details of their accreditation (date and certificate) and then they would commit to the NLCE code of conduct and follow the Continual Professional Development (CPD) points ongoing over their 5 year membership.
+To do this we would need proof of accreditation and then they’d commit to the NLCE code of conduct.
 Please contact the NLCE for more info.

 Document Management & Statutory Certification.